samglover/slides/classes/suffolk/suffolk-clinics/project-management/slides.md

 <i class="bi bi-calendar-range font-size-xxl circled"></i>

-# Start planning your current project<br>.color-suffolk-blue-dim[(10 minutes)]
+# Let's start planning a project<br>.color-suffolk-blue-dim[(10 minutes)]

 ???
 I'm sure you all have a current project.
-Does anyone want to share their project so we can identify the goals and deliverables?
+Does anyone want to share their project so we can start working on it as a group?

 ---
 class: middle